sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 # 2 Functionality
 ## 2.1 Target Deployment Use Cases
-This feature is used to perform monitoring memory usage of a docker container:
+This mechanism is used to perform monitoring memory usage of docker containers:
 1. Monit will write an alerting message into syslog if it receives non-zero value from `memory_checker` for specified number of times during a monitoring interval.